Tinkerforge/doc/en/source/Hardware/Bricklets/Thermal_Imaging.rst

 **High Contrast Image**:

 In High Contrast Image mode the Bricklet provides a 60x80 pixel image with a frame rate of 8.6Hz.
-Every pixel is a grey-scale representation and has a resolution of 8 bit.
+Every pixel is a gray-scale representation and has a resolution of 8 bit.

 This mode is used in FLIR based thermal imaging cameras that are